Finally: Binance Adds Credit Card Support for Crypto Purchases

 According to its press release, the partnership would allow Binance, which is the largest cryptocurrency exchange by volume, to provide a more direct route for investors to purchase cryptocurrencies globally.
 Previously, users had to buy crypto elsewhere and then transfer them to Binance to trade with.

 “We want to provide Binance traders with fast and easy access to crypto, in the most secure way possible.
 Partnering with Simplex allows us to instantly bridge the gap between credit card payments and crypto for traders globally.
 On Binance.com, you can now buy crypto with credit cards and start trading in minutes,” Changpeng Zhao, CEO of Binance explained in the release.

-With the credit card functionality, Binance users can use their Visa or MasterCard to purchase Bitcoin, Ethereum and Litecoin, for the time being.
+With the new functionality, Binance users can use their Visa or MasterCard type credit cards to purchase Bitcoin, Ethereum and Litecoin, for the time being.